Legal requirements for getting married

 Documents to be submitted

-Everyone getting married must complete an M10 form and submit along with your birth certificate.
+Everyone getting married must complete an M10 form.
+Along with this completed form, we will also need

 If you have been married or in a civil partnership before, you must submit proof this has ended by also submitting a